Five Days at Memorial (miniseries)

 Five Days at Memorial is an American disaster medical drama television miniseries based on the 2013 book of the same name by Sheri Fink.
 It was developed, written and directed by John Ridley and Carlton Cuse.

-The miniseries premiered on August 12, 2022, on Apple TV+.
+The miniseries premiered on August 12, 2022 on Apple TV+.

 Premise

-Depicts the difficulties a New Orleans hospital endures after Hurricane Katrina makes landfall on the city.
+The series depicts the difficulties at a New Orleans hospital after Hurricane Katrina makes landfall on the city.